NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2017 and .Net 4.6.1 or newer required._

 ## What's new?
-(Version 2.17.1)
+(Version 2.18)

-• Updated the Germand and Danish translations.
+• Keystrokes: The app will display "Ctrl" instead of diplaying "Control".

 ### Fixed:

-♦ There was a couple of overlapped visual elements on the Progress panel.
+♦

 ### Known Bugs: